-The Veterans Health Information Systems and Technology Architecture (VistA) is an enterprise-wide information system built around an Electronic Health Record (EHR), used throughout the United States Department of Veterans Affairs (VA) medical system, known as the Veterans Health Administration (VHA).
+Veterans’ Health Information Systems and Technology Architecture (VistA).
+It is an enterprise-wide information system built around an Electronic Health Record (EHR).
+It is used throughout the United States Department of Veterans Affairs (VA) medical system, known as the Veterans Health Administration (VHA).
 It consists of nearly 160 integrated software modules for clinical care, financial functions, and infrastructure.

-The VHA manages the largest medical system in the United providing care to over 8 million veterans, employing 180,000 medical personnel and operating 163 hospitals, over 800 clinics, and 135 nursing homes throughoughout the continental U.S., Alaska, and Hawaii on a single electronic healthcare information network.
+The VHA manages the largest medical system in the States providing care to over 8 million veterans, employing 180,000 medical personnel and operating 163 hospitals & 800 clinics,135 nursing homes throughout the continental U.S., Alaska and Hawaii on a single electronic healthcare information network.
 Nearly 25% of the nation's population is potentially eligible for VA benefits and services because they are veterans, family members, or survivors of veterans.

 vista modules & projects